-The last time we checked ‘building‘ is supposed to be a form of creation – not necessarily enlargement of something.
-Modern time bodybuilders have forgotten that and the first men who took the size game to a whole new level were Dorian Yates and Milos Sarcev.
+Modern bodybuilders are paying with their health, both mental and physical, to maintain an absurd amount of muscle mass at low body fat levels.
+But why is size so important?
+After all, “building” is supposed to be a form of construction – not necessarily an enlargement of something.
+Modern bodybuilders have forgotten that and only care about getting bigger and bigger.
+The first men who took the size game to a whole new level were Dorian Yates and Milos Sarcev.

-As far as his training goes in the beginning he followed regular bodybuilding routines built around volume, similar to the ones you see in the bodybuilding magazines.
-Later, he switched to the so-called High Intensity Training (HIT) which was popularized by Mike Mentzer and Arthur Jones.
-There’s nothing special about that training method and it won’t magically help you break 250 lbs while maintaining shredded abs.
+As far as training goes, in the beginning, he followed regular bodybuilding routines similar to the ones you see in the bodybuilding magazines.
+Later, he switched to the so-called High-Intensity Training (HIT) which was popularized by Mike Mentzer and Arthur Jones.
+There’s nothing special about that training method.
+It won’t magically help you break 250lbs while maintaining your shredded abs.

 So, what was the secret?

 The secret is called human growth hormone (HGH) and insulin.
 The combination of those two is the reason why pro bodybuilders got so freaky in the mid-90s.

 Dorian Yates was one of the first bodybuilders to successfully use insulin.
 In about 12 months, he gained 30lbs of muscle, which is an absolutely insane amount of mass for someone at his level.
 Truth be told, most natural bodybuilders won’t gain 30lbs of pure muscle in their whole career, let alone in 12 months.

 The rest of the bodybuilders had to meet the new standards.
 During his career, Arnold Schwarzenegger was about 235lbs at 6’2″.
 Today, there are bodybuilders like Branch Warren who are 5’7″ and 252lbs.
 Quite the difference, don’t you think?

 What does the governor have to say about it?